Farming/Frequently Asked Questions

 Animal Housing

 Housing must meet certain requirements – at least 50% of the housing area must be of solid construction, bedded and fully accessible to livestock.
-Stalls or cubicles can be used for housing organic animals but animals must have free access to them and they need to be bedded.
-A suckler cow, for example, is required to have 6m² of space each and a weanling is required to have approx. 3-4m² i.e. 1m² per 100kg.
+Stalls or cubicles can be used for housing organic animals.
+The minimum cubicle size is 2.62 m2, provided an additional 0.38m² bedded area is available to the stock elsewhere in the house, but animals must have free access to it and it needs to be bedded.
+A suckler/dairy cow, for example, is required to have 6m2 of space each and a weanling is required to have approx. 3-4m2 i.e. 1m² per 100kg.
+At least half of this area must be solid bedded and the remaining can be slatted.
 The table below outlines the minimum areas required for each animal.

 Bedding materials permitted for use include straw, rushes, sawdust and woodchips (timber cannot be treated).
+All bedding must be from a renewable source.
 Peat is not allowed for bedding.

 Straw used for bedding does not have to be organic.
 If livestock are fed straw as part of their ration, then it must be organic.